Central Oklahoma Bronchos football

 The Central Oklahoma Bronchos football team represents the University of Central Oklahoma (UCO) in college football.
 The team is a member of the Mid-America Intercollegiate Athletics Association (MIAA), which is in Division II of the National Collegiate Athletic Association (NCAA).
-The UCO Bronchos football program began in 1902 and has since compiled over 600 wins, two national championships, and 26 conference championships.
-As of 2011, the Bronchos were ranked third in NCAA Division II for total wins and ranked 12th in winning percentage (0.621).
+The Bronchos (pronounced Broncos) football program began in 1902 and has since compiled over 600 wins, two national championships, and 28 conference championships.
+As of 2022, the Bronchos are ranked fifth in NCAA Division II for wins.
 In 1962, the Bronchos went 11–0 on the season and defeated Lenoir–Rhyne University (NC) 28–13 in the Camellia Bowl to claim its first NAIA national championship.
 Twenty years later, Central Oklahoma defended its home turf and defeated Colorado Mesa University (then Mesa State College) 14–11 in the NAIA national championship game to take its second title and finish the season with a 10–2 record.
 Despite its rich history in football, Central Oklahoma has struggled beginning in the late 2000s.
-The program has not participated in the NCAA Division II playoffs since 2003.
-The Bronchos play their home games at Chad Richison Stadium, a 10,000-seat football stadium built in 1965, and remodeled since 2015.
-The Bronchos have enjoyed nine undefeated home seasons and are 5–1 in playoff games at Wantland Stadium.
+In 2024, the program broke on a 21 year playoff drought.
+The Bronchos play their home games at Chad Richison Stadium, a 12,000-seat football stadium built in 1965, and remodeled in 2022.
+The Bronchos have enjoyed nine undefeated home seasons and are 6–1 in playoff games at Chad Richison Stadium.

 History

 Early history (1902–1911)

-Five years before Oklahoma became a state, in 1902, UCO played its first game of football.
+Five years before Oklahoma became a state, in 1902, UCO, played its first game of football.
 They were shutout in that season's lone contest.
 In the match, the Oklahoma A&M Aggies defeated coach-less Central by a score of 40–0.
-The Bronchos did not field a team in 1903, but they resumed play the following year in 1904 after securing their first head coach, Lt.
-Boyd Hill.
-Hill stepped down after posting a 2–3 record his first season, and he later went on to coach at Oklahoma A&M during the 1906 season.
-In 1905, Coach Fenis Bently took the reins of the young football program and compiled a record of 18–33–4 over the span of seven seasons, with over a third of those losses coming against Oklahoma and Oklahoma A&M.
+The Bronchos did not field a team in 1903, but they resumed play the following year in 1904 after securing their first head coach, Boyd Hill.
+Hill stepped down after posting a 2–3 record his first season, and he later went on to coach at Haskell and Oklahoma A&M. In 1905, Coach Fenis Bently took the reins of the young football program and compiled a record of 22–38–5 over the span of seven seasons, with over a third of those losses coming against Oklahoma and Oklahoma A&M.